-How to Choose What to Stockpile
+How to Choose What Groceries to Stockpile

-For fresh foods and meats, you CAN still stock up on them.
+You can still grocery stockpile on them.
 A deep freezer works well for meat, but even without one, you can build a significant stock by learning to can or dehydrating them.
 Fruits can be dehydrated to make them last longer.
 Dehydrated foods retain their flavor for years and can taste just as fresh as it was the day you bought it

-You won’t want to forget about personal care items in your stockpile.
+You won’t want to forget about personal care items in your grocery stockpile.
 Things like shampoo, body soap, razors, feminine napkins, diapers and more are all needed in your daily life to help keep your family healthy.
 To figure out how much to stockpile, watch how much of each item and which items your family uses in a month.
-If you have six brands of toothpaste and your family won’t touch four of them, you won’t want to continue stocking them.
+If you have six brands of toothpaste and your family won’t touch four of them, you won’t want to continue stockpiliing them.
 The same can be said for everything else.
 Brand loyalty is bad for your budget, but we all have certain ones we just don’t like.
 Those brands have no place in your stockpile.